AmitAnant01/Object-Detection-Yolov8/README.md

-# 💡 Where we can use:
+## 💡 Where we can use:

-#### 🚦 Smart traffic monitoring during the defferent runnig of the vehicles
+#### 🚦 Smart traffic monitoring during the defferent runnig of the vehicles.

-#### 🧍 Counting people crossing a line that how many people have crossed the way
+#### 🧍 Counting people crossing a line that how many people have crossed the way.

 #### 🚗 Vehicle entry and exit tracking whether the vehicles whichever passing through the particular place that is exactly objects or not